-Following your doctor’s advice closely and taking good care of yourself throughout recovery can help you lower your chance of scar tissue development and guarantee a positive result from your rhinoplasty operation.
+Following your doctor’s advice closely and taking good care of yourself throughout recovery can help you lower your chance of scar tissue development and guarantee a positive result from your rhinoplasty plastic surgery.

 1. Understanding How Scar Tissue Forms